Arizona's Top-Rated Personal Injury Attorney

 In the legal arena, damages refer to a payment made in compensation for harm.
-Phoenix wrongful death claimants can seek two types of compensation: economic and non-economic damages.
+Phoenix’s wrongful death law enables the surviving spouse or other members of the family to seek two types of compensation in the event of wrongful death—economic and non-economic damages.

 Non-economic damages refer to compensation for the often profound quality-of-life impacts that an individual or family experiences from the loss of a loved one, such as:

-The evidence needed to prove a wrongful death claim includes:
+The evidence a wrongful death lawyer will need to prove your case includes:

-The statute of limitations on wrongful death claims is two years, just as it is for most personal injury claims.
-This date is extremely important, as failing to file your claim in court within the statute of limitations usually results in losing your ability to use the court system.
+The statute of limitations to file a wrongful death lawsuit is two years, just as it is for most personal injury claims.
+This deadline is extremely important, as failing to file your wrongful death lawsuit in court within the statute of limitations usually results in losing your ability to use the court system.
 Without the threat of a lawsuit, most insurance companies will not offer a settlement because there are no legal ramifications if they don’t.

-Call for a free case evaluation with one of our experienced wrongful death attorneys, who can tell you more about the process and explain the contingent fee billing method we use.
-This method allows us to begin working immediately on your claim, and you do not have to pay for our services until we win your case.
+Call for a free consultation and case evaluation with our experienced wrongful death attorney, who can tell you more about the process and explain the contingent fee billing method we use.
+This method allows us to begin working immediately on your wrongful death case, and you do not have to pay for our services until we recover compensation for your damages.

 Yes, provided the accident resulted from someone else’s negligence, and you file the claim within the two-year statute of limitations.
-In personal injury claims, the statute of limitations clock begins ticking on the day the accident occurred.
-In wrongful death claims, the clock doesn’t begin to run until death.
+In a personal injury lawsuit, the statute of limitations clock begins ticking on the day the accident occurred.
+In wrongful death lawsuits, the clock doesn’t begin to run until death.

-The legal team at Hutzler Law understands that no amount of compensation can bring back a loved one and the important impacts their presence had on your life.
+The legal team at Hutzler Law understands that no amount of compensation can bring back a loved one and the important impact their presence had on your life.
 We are committed to assisting you in obtaining the compensation you need to begin moving forward after your loss.
-While the vast majority of wrongful death claims resolve by settlement, we ensure that the claims we represent are courtroom-ready by building the strongest case possible for our client.
+While the vast majority of wrongful death claims resolve by settlement, as your personal representative, we ensure that the claims we handle are courtroom-ready by building the strongest case possible for our client.

-Contact us at (602) 730-4530 for more information about the wrongful death claims process or to have an experienced attorney evaluate your claim for free.
+Contact us at (602) 730-4530 for more information about the process of filing a wrongful death claim or to have one of our experienced wrongful death lawyers evaluate your claim for free.

 4323 N 12th St, Suite 101,